StoglRobotics/ros_team_workspace/README.md

 **The framework is the main entry-point for teams to**:

-#. organize their public and private ROS packages;
+1. organize their public and private ROS packages;
-#. describes scenarios;
+2. describes scenarios;
-#. enable continuous integration across the use-cases;
+3. enable continuous integration across the use-cases;
-#. and provide scripts for easy use of ROS.
+4. and provide scripts for easy use of ROS.

 **To achieve this, RosTeamWS defines**:

-#. an architecture of overlaid workspaces for sharing standard ROS packages;
+1. an architecture of overlaid workspaces for sharing standard ROS packages;
-#. standardized package structure for straightforward collaboration;
+2. standardized package structure for straightforward collaboration;
-#. scripts for workspace and package management to keep their internal structure familiar to everyone in the team;
+3. scripts for workspace and package management to keep their internal structure familiar to everyone in the team;
-#. often-used scripts for tests of small development-chunks.
+4. often-used scripts for tests of small development-chunks.

-The framework is initiated by Denis Stogl (2017-2020) for increasing collaboration at the Institute for Anthropomatics and Robotics (IAR) - Intelligent Process Control and Robotics (IPR) of Karlsruhe Institute of Technology (KIT).
+The framework was initiated by Dr. Denis (2017-2020) for increasing collaboration at the Institute for Anthropomatics and Robotics (IAR) - Intelligent Process Control and Robotics (IPR) of Karlsruhe Institute of Technology (KIT).

-From the 2021 the framework is maintained by Stogl Robotic Consulting.
+From 2021, the framework is maintained by Stogl Robotics Consulting.

 DISCLAIMER
 -------------